blackmole/AvaloniaTreeDataGridValueUpdate/README.md

 Shows a problem with raising a change in the underlaying model of TreeDataGrid.
-Only difference between the grids is another int text column.
+Only difference between the two TreeDataGrids is another int text column in the HierarchicalTreeDataGridSource, the model is the same.
+The Folder is updating its size when the items are moved, so it raises a PropertyChanged when the collection changes.
+This is also executed, but from the left grid only every second time the getter of the size is called.